Aboriginal Peoples Television Network: Transition to two-channel service

-In June 2023, as part of a CRTC license renewal, APTN proposed a restructuring of its linear services.
-It proposed a switch to two national feeds in high definition, with one predominantly carrying English- and French-language programming, and the other predominantly airing programming in at least 15 Indigenous languages (along with additional airings of its English and French-language news and public affairs programming).
-APTN stated that the new structure would allow it to significantly increase its output of Indigenous-language programming to as many as 157.5 hours per-week, and provide more airtime to language groups that were underrepresented on its existing schedule.
+In June 2023, as part of a CRTC licence renewal, APTN proposed a restructuring of its linear services.
+It proposed a switch to two national feeds in high definition, with one predominantly carrying English- and French-language programming, and the other predominantly airing programming in Indigenous languages.
+APTN stated that the new structure would allow it to significantly increase its output of Indigenous-language programming to as many as 157.5 hours per-week, and provide more airtime to language groups that were underrepresented under its existing schedule and structure.

-In May 2024, the CRTC approved the license renewal and distribution changes, which took effect September 1, 2024: APTN will operate two channels, branded as APTN and APTN Languages.
-APTN will carry English and French-language programming (with the CRTC requiring a minimum of 20 hours per-week of French programming).
-Programming in Indigenous languages will be spun off to APTN Languages, which will carry at least 100 hours of Indigenous-language programming per-week in at least 15 Indigenous languages.
+In May 2024, the CRTC approved the licence renewal and distribution changes, which took effect September 1, 2024: APTN was split into channels, branded as APTN and APTN Languages.
+APTN carries English and French-language programming (with the CRTC requiring a minimum of 20 hours per-week of French programming), while APTN Languages carries at least 100 hours of programming per-week in at least 15 Indigenous languages, along with additional airings of its English and French-language news and public affairs programming.
 To facilitate the new service, the CRTC also approved an increase in APTN's wholesale carriage fee from $0.35 per-subscriber to $0.38.

+In October 2025, APTN launched the free ad-supported streaming television (FAST) channel "APTN Beyond", which carries APTN library programming with a focus on paranormal and spiritual themes.
+The following month, APTN Lumi was rebranded as "APTN+".